Daniel O’Connell (1775-1847)

 became beneficiary of a national annual tribute known as “the O’Connell Tribute”, organised by Patrick Vincent Fitzpatrick; series of letters on political questions, 1830; arrested for evading proclamations arising from Reform of Union activism, 1831; returned for Dublin, 1832; supported Reform Bill, 1832; introduced motion to reduced tithes by two-thirds, 1834; impugned the calculation of the Irish levy to support Imperial expenditure at 2/17ths, calling it a ‘fraction purposely introduced in order that Ireland might be robbed with greater facility’, in the course of a five-hour speech in Commons, 22 April 1834; imposed sought to establish enquiry into state of the Union, 1834; rejected offer of Master of Rolls and Att.-General for Ireland, extended by Lord Melbourne, 1834; Lichfield House Compact with Peel during the latter’s brief tenure of PM office, 1835; supported Whigs in municipal reform; supported non-denominational National School system both in Ireland and in England, where it was not admitted, pronouncing it a disgrace that ‘of all the countries of Europe, England alone should have no system of national education’); founded General Association targeting menu of reforms, 1836; estab.
 Dublin Review, 1836; disbanded General Association on securing 46 Repeal MPs, 1837; founded Pre-Cursor Society, 1837;

 secured abolition of arrears, 1838; opposed introduction of Poor Law; successful brought about reforms under Municipal Corporations Act, 1840; founded National Association of Ireland for full and prompt Justice and Repeal, 15 April 1840 [later Loyal National Repeal Association, Jan.
 1841]; visited Belfast, Jan.
 1840 and challenged to debate with Rev. Henry Cooke; greeted by rioting and forced to travel in disguise - the event occasioning William McCoobe’s The Repealer Repulsed (1841); elected lord mayor of Dublin, 1841 [viz.,.
-1841-42]; cause strengthened by establishment of The Nation by Young Ireland; further support from The Pilot; addressed monster meetings at Mullingar, Mallow (11 June), Lismore, and Tara; countermanded Clontarf Monster Meeting, 8 Oct.
-1843; established Council of Three Hundred to oversee Arbitration Courts usurping govt. justice courts; arrested; subject to ‘state trial’ for seditious conspiracy [‘for creating discontent’ ODNB] with his son John and others, before packed jury, the prosecution being led by Francis Blackburne; fined and sentence to one year, 1844; cheered in Westminster, May 1844; served sentence in Richmond Bridewell Prison; judgement reversed by House of Lords, 1844; released, with triumphal procession through Dublin, 1 Sept.
+1841-42]; cause strengthened by establishment of The Nation by Young Ireland; further support from The Pilot; addressed so-called ‘monster meetings’ calling for Repeal - and counted the first mass-demonstrations of their kind in Europe - at Mullingar, at Mallow (11 June), at Lismore, at Mullaghmast (Co.
+Kildare, 1 Oct.) - the scene of the brutal massacre of 1577, and at the Hill of Tarain, all in 1843; countermanded a Monster Meeting to be held at Clontarf, 8 Oct.
+1843 - faced with threats of military action by Peel; established Council of Three Hundred to oversee Arbitration Courts usurping govt. justice courts; arrested and subjected to a ‘State Trial’ for seditious conspiracy [var. ‘for creating discontent’, ODNB] together with his son John and others, before packed jury, the prosecution being led by Francis Blackburne; fined and sentence to one year in Richmond Bridewell Prison, 1844; cheered in Westminster, May 1844; judgement reversed by House of Lords and released, followed by a triumphal procession through Dublin on 1 Sept.
 1844;

 declared in favour of Federalism as against Repeal, but withdrew under denunciation by Young Ireland in The Nation; opposed Charitable Bequests and Donations Act, already denounced by MacHale; supported endowment of Maynooth; denounced Peel’s University Bill and proposal for establishment of Queen’s Colleges, at meeting of the Repeal Assoc., 26 May 1845 (speaking ‘as a Catholic, and for the Catholics of Ireland’, and leading to split with Young Ireland; called for obedience to the non-violence resolution of June 1845, ‘both in theory and in practice’, and thereby forced Young Ireland’s withdrawal July 1846, proclaiming, ‘It is, no doubt, a very fine think to die for one’s country, but believe me, one living patriot is worth a whole churchyard full of dead ones’; at first opposed by the single dissentient voice of Thomas Francis Meagher, and afterwards by John Mitchel - who has written the most scathing accounts of his character as an ‘aristocrat’ who was the ‘greatest enemy’ of the Irish because formerly their ‘greatest friend’ (in Jail Journal and Last Conquest of Ireland);